 Fresh milk was introduced on top of breastfeeding.
 He took fresh milk in school, while I still did night nursing.

-It was an adjustment for me too from being a stay-at-home-mum to a full-fledged worker and I really treasured the night feed.
+It was an adjustment for me as well from being a stay-at-home-mum to a full-fledged worker and I treasured the night feed.
 I am glad that I have achieved my objective of breastfeeding for at least 2 years right up to when he is on fresh milk.

 What Makes Breastfeeding Challenging

 Breastfeeding is not only a physical act, indirectly it involves the emotional, mental and physiological components.
-So much of a person is vested into this.
+So much of a person’s energy is vested in this.
 Not forgetting, there are also social and cultural factors.

 I have received a fair share of “looks” from strangers and even unsolicited advice about how formula milk is better, and how it makes babies chubbier.
 I am unfazed by looks, so that’s not an issue.